 The Company has entered into five-year employment agreements (the "Employment Agreements") with Paul Segall, the Chairman and Chief Executive Officer; Victoria Bellport, the Chief Financial Officer; Judith Segall, Vice President of Technology and Corporate Secretary; Hal Sternberg, Vice President of Research; and Harold Waitz, Vice President of Engineering and Regulatory Affairs.
 The Employment Agreements will expire on December 31, 2000 but may terminate prior to the end of the term if the employee (1) dies, (2) leaves the Company, (3) becomes disabled for a period of 90 days in any 150 day period, or (4) is discharged by the Board of Directors for failure to carry out the reasonable policies of the Board, persistent absenteeism, or a material breach of a covenant.
-Under the Employment Agreement, the executive officers are presently receiving an annual salary of \$99,000, and will receive a one-time cash bonus of \$25,000 if the Company receives at least \$1,000,000 of equity financing from a pharmaceutical company.
-Each executive officer will be entitled to seek a modification of his or her Employment Agreement before the expiration of the five year term if the market value of the Company's outstanding capital stock exceeds \$75,000,000.
+Under the Employment Agreements, the executive officers are presently receiving annual salaries of \$163,000, and will receive a one-time cash bonus of \$25,000 if the Company receives at least \$1,000,000 of equity financing from a pharmaceutical company.